 It is a country unlike any other, where God’s creation is on display in all its splendor and diversity.
 The warmth and hospitality of a people striving to rebuild and rewrite their story.
 The hope of a history overcome, and of a nation reborn.

 And it is a country where God is at work in powerful ways.
 Where people’s hearts and minds are being transformed through Christ.
 Where the Church is stepping into its rightful place as the hope of the world.
-A nation transformed by the word of God, and by His good and faithful servants.

 It is a story of light overcoming the darkness.